AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **Update Attached Spoke VNet CIDR** allows you to update Spoke VNet CIDR when there is a change without having to detach the Spoke and attach again, thus removing any down time or outage.
 API support only.

+- **Default Tagging in Azure** adds Aviatrix default tag when Controller creates resources such as launching an Aviatrix gateway, create route entries, load balancer and route tables.

 2. FireNet
 -------------

 - **FireNet 2-tuple Forwarding Algorithm Support** expands FireNet forwarding algorithm to include forwarding decision based on only the source and destination IP address.
-One use case is an application where multiple TCP sessions are used for an egress Internet service therefore requiring all these sessions to go through one firewall with the same source NAT IP address.
+One use case is to support an application where multiple TCP sessions are used for an egress Internet service therefore requiring all sessions to go through one firewall with the same source NAT IP address.
+To configure, go to Firewall Network -> Advanced.
+Select the FireNet gateway, click the 3 dots skewer, scroll down to Firewall Forwarding, select 2-Tuple.
+For more information, refer to `Firewall Forwarding Algorithms <https://docs.aviatrix.com/HowTos/firewall_advanced.html#firewall-hashing>`_.

 - **Centralized FQDN on Azure FireNet** allows Aviatrix FQDN gateways to be deployed in FireNet solution in Azure.
 One use case is to consolidate egress control to reduce cost with centralized statistical multiplexing.
+To configure, go to Firewall Network -> Setup -> 7c.
+For more information, refer to `Launch & Associate Aviatrix FQDN gateway <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html#c-launch-associate-aviatrix-fqdn-gateway>`_.

 - **Bootstrap support in Azure FireNet on Palo Alto Networks VM-Series, Check Point and FortiGate** simplifies FireNet deployment in Azure.
 For details, refer to `VM-Series bootstrap in Azure <https://docs.aviatrix.com/HowTos/pan_bootstrap_example_azure.html>`_, `Check Point bootstrap in Azure <https://docs.aviatrix.com/HowTos/checkpoint_bootstrap_azure.html>`_ and `FortiGate bootstrap in Azure <https://docs.aviatrix.com/HowTos/fortigate_bootstrap_example_azure.html>`_.